HomeBeginner's Guide

 Day 2 priorities

-Full sequencing in our first 10 buildings guide.
+Full sequencing in our build order guide.

 Combat basics